If you have used our planning service in the past 18 months, please help us improve the customer experience by completing our online form.

 - Re opening three existing disabled parking bays in Market Place along with a number of other parking bays.

 - Allowing cars to drive through Market Place.
 Drivers will be encouraged to drive slowly.
-This will help, in particular, the trade of those food takeaway outlets who are dependent on easy access by customers during their evening opening hours.
+This will help, in particular, the trade of any food takeaway outlets who are dependent on easy access by customers during their evening opening hours.

 - Providing more pavement space for customers to queue outside Lloyd’s Bank and Santander Bank and adjoining shops.
 This should improve social distancing and public safety.

-- The existing one hour free parking arrangements in part of Bank Loke car park along with disabled parking places, will be continued for a short transition period as there will still be some loss of on street parking spaces in Market Place.
+- The existing one-hour free parking arrangements in part of Bank Loke car park along with disabled parking places, will be continued for a short transition period as there will still be some loss of on street parking spaces in Market Place.

 The changes have been made by North Norfolk District Council in consultation with Norfolk County Council Highways, North Walsham Town Council, Local Police and Chairman of the Town Chamber for Business.
 The impact of these changes will continue to be kept under review.